Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Block decomposition and the main result

 8pt

-It will be convenient to extend this isomorphism to Arens-Michael envelopes.
+It will be convenient to extend the above isomorphism $\psi$ to Arens-Michael envelopes.
 That this is possible follows from work of J. Kohlhaase on the center of $p$-adic distribution algebras (\cite{KohlhaaseI}).
 We summarize the relevant results. \begin{prop} The $\frg$-action on $\Sg$ and $\Ug$ extends to Arens-Michael envelopes and the same holds for the Weyl action on $\Sh$.
 The algebra of invariants $\hUg^{\frg}$ coincides with the center $\hZg$ of $\hUg$ and equals the closure of $Z(\frg)$.
 The homomorphism $\psi$ extends to a topological isomorphism of $K$-Fr\'echet algebras \end{prop} \begin{proof} All this is contained in \cite{KohlhaaseI}, sect.
 2.1.
 For example the last statement follows from Prop.
 2.1.5 and (proof of) Thm.
 2.1.6. \end{proof} \begin{rem} Let $X=\bbA^{l,an}_K$.
 The basis $\frH=\{h_1,..,h_l\}$ induces an isomorphism $\frH:\hSh\car\cO(X)$ (cf. (\ref{basis})).
 It follows that $W$ acts on $X$ by rigid analytic automorphisms.
-Moreover, $W$ is finite whence the rigid-analytic quotient $X/W$ exists by general principles.
-In particular, $\frH$ induces a topological isomorphism Finally, since this situation is the analytification of an algebraic action on algebraic affine space via the finite group $W$ usual commutative algebra gives a noncanonical isomorphism $X/W\simeq X$.
+The rigid-analytic quotient $X/W$ exists by finiteness of $W$ according to general principles ([loc.cit.].
+The projection is a finite morphism (\cite{BGR}, 9.4.4) and as such has finite fibres (\cite{BGR} Cor.
+9.6.3/6).
+Alltogether $\frH$ induces a topological isomorphism Finally, this situation is the analytification of an algebraic action on algebraic affine space via the finite group $W$.
+The usual description of $S(\frh)^W$ as $l$-dimensional polynomial ring over $K$ (\cite{Dixmier}) therefore extends to completions yielding an isomorphim of $K$-Fr\'echet algebras

+onto the algebra of holomorphic functions on affine $l$-space.
 The above proposition gives thus a very explicit description of the center of $\hUg$.
-For more details we refer to [loc.cit.]. \end{rem}
+For more details we refer to \cite{KohlhaaseI}. \end{rem}